Newsletter: Direct T1 E1 Access to SONET SDH Optical Streams for Emulation & Analysis

 The conventional method to access and analyze channelized lines within OC-3 STM-1 can require specific and costly mux/demux hardware.
 Direct access however, to any channel and traffic type within OC-3 STM-1 would eliminate the need for such costly l hardware, simplify testing, monitoring, and analysis.

-supports Channelized SONET and SDH mapping to T1 E1 framing modes.
+GL's LightSpeed1000™ supports Channelized SONET and SDH mapping to T1 E1 framing modes.
 When the LightSpeed1000™ is configured in SDH framing mode, it is capable of supporting bidirectional channelization into 63 independent E1 channels.
 When configured for SONET framing mode, the LightSpeed1000™ is capable of supporting bidirectional channelization into 84 independent T1 channels.

 Channelized OC-3 STM-1 Test Solutions